 The CommuniCare HMO plan is designed for people in an institutional facility (such as a rehab center or a skilled nursing facility) for 90 days or more.
 It has a premium of $37.50.

-The UnitedHealthcare plan is the only plan with Point-of-Sale coverage, which gives you more flexibility in seeking out-of-network care.
+The UnitedHealthcare plan is the only one with Point-of-Sale coverage, giving you more flexibility in seeking out-of-network care.

 Johns Hopkins, Alterwood Advantage, and CareFirst BCBS plans are all HMO plans with dual eligibility.
 They have $0 premiums and, like the other plans above, have $7,550 deductibles.